AnkitaGithub2024/GithubProject/README.md

 - Config:
 This package includes all the details of web browsers like Chrome browser,Edge,Firefox and also the details about url.

+-Resources:
+This Package includes subpackages which contains methods and variables for each page of the application.

+-Utilities:
+This Package contain code for different utility like Screenshot to store evidencies and Extent report for generating informative report.